Forest of Dean: Roman Britain

 The area was occupied by the Romans in around AD 50.
 They were attracted by its natural resources which included iron ore, ochre and charcoal.
 The coal mining industry was probably established on a small scale in Roman times.
 The area was governed from the Roman town of Ariconium at Weston under Penyard near Ross-on-Wye, and a road was built from there to a river crossing at Newnham on Severn and port at Lydney.
-The "Dean Road", still visible at Soudley, is believed to be a mediaeval rebuilding of the Roman road, and would have been an important route to transport iron ore and finished metal products.
+The "Dean Road", still visible at Soudley, is believed to be a medieval rebuilding of the Roman road, and would have been an important route to transport iron ore and finished metal products.
 During Roman times there were Roman villas at Blakeney, Woolaston and elsewhere, and towards the end of the Roman period, around AD 370, a major Roman temple complex dedicated to the god Nodens was completed at Lydney.
 The central parts of the woodlands in the forest are believed to have been protected for hunting since Roman times.

 Medieval

-The area formed part of the Cantref Coch and was traditionally considered part of the Brthonic kingdom of Ergyng, centered in modern Herefordshire.
+The area formed part of the Cantref Coch and was traditionally considered part of the Brythonic kingdom of Ergyng, centered in modern Herefordshire.
 Even when the area came under Anglo-Saxon control, the Forest of Dean remained under the auspices of the diocese of Hereford, rather than Gloucester.
 The Beachley and Lancaut peninsulas east of the Lower Wye remained in Welsh control at least until the 8th century.

 Around 790 the Saxon King Offa of Mercia built his dyke high above the Wye, but the area was still claimed by the Kingdom of Gwent and Morgannwg before it was annexed into the kingdom of England by Æthelstan in 926.

 Throughout the next few centuries Vikings conducted raids up the Severn, but by the 11th century, the kingdom of Wessex had established civil government.
 The core of the forest was used by the late Anglo-Saxon kings, and after 1066 the Normans, as their personal hunting ground.
 The area was kept stocked with deer and wild boar and became important for timber, charcoal, iron ore and limestone.